 Read about the history of Hwange National Park and a conservation success story.
-Situated in the northwest of Zimbabwe, just below the Victoria Falls, is the country’s biggest (and Belgium-sized) national park.
+Situated in the northwest of Zimbabwe, just below Victoria Falls, Hwange National Park is the country’s biggest national park.
 Founded in 1928, the park was historically a hunting ground for early colonists.
 It is now a conservation success story and a must-visit on your safari to Zimbabwe.

 - Covers 15 000 square km, about the size of Belgium

 - Pans and salt licks unique to Hwange National Park

 - Zimbabwe’s biggest and most popular park

 - Formerly called Wankie National Park

 The incredible history of Hwange National Park

 In 1928 the then Rhodesian government, spurred by the enthusiasm of members of the Legislative Assembly such as Major W Boggie, declared the park as a reserve.
 It was the last retreat for big game animals left in Zimbabwe that were not under pressure from humans.